algolia/algoliasearch-wordpress/docs/src/installation.md

 - PHP >= 5.3
 - cURL PHP extension
 - mbstring PHP extension
+- `/wp-admin` part of the website should not be protected behind an .htaccess password as this won't allow the queue to handle tasks

 You will also need at least **WordPress in version 3.7.14**.